Jeff Sessions gets pushed out as attorney general less than 24 hours after the election

-U.S. Attorney General Jeff Sessions was finally pushed out after enduring nearly two years of criticism from President Donald Trump over the Russian interference probe and other matters.
+Attorney General Jeff Sessions was finally pushed out after enduring nearly two years of criticism from President Trump over the Russian interference probe and other matters.

-Sessions, a former senator from Alabama, resigned at the president’s request, according to the New York Times.
+Sessions, a former U.S. senator from Alabama, resigned at the president’s request, according to The New York Times.

 Matthew Whitaker, who was Sessions’s chief of staff, will serve as acting attorney general until a new attorney general is nominated, Trump wrote in a tweet.